The Best Laid Schemes

 Directed by John Llewelyn Moxey; Screenplay by Joseph Morhaim & A. Sandford Wolf

-Simon delves into a story of deceit around the captain's fishing company.
+Templar delves into a story of deceit around the captain's fishing company.

 What more - the dead captain seems suddenly not so dead anymore!

 OPINION: When first seen this episode is really creepy!
 Turn down the lights!

 * Sylvia Syms also appears in Episodes #29 "The Noble Sportsman", #42 "Jeaninne" and #109/110 "The Fiction Makers"